multinettt/ARC-9_BOCW_AssaultRiflesDLC/README.md

-# ARC9 BOCW Assault Rifles
+# ARC9 BOCW Assault Rifles DLC

-5 BOCW Assault Rifles on the base [ARC9](https://github.com/HaodongMo/ARC-9)
+6 more BOCW Assault Rifles on the base [ARC9](https://github.com/HaodongMo/ARC-9)

 After the stuff I had to go through, I am finally starting making weapons again.
 The poll-winner Assault Rifles DLC will have 6 unique weapons that should be cool, i guess.